What is Fioricet?

 57% Headaches are tension headaches.
 You can follow the steps here to prevent your headache.
 What you need more details about prevent tension headache or cure your tension headaches?

-Treatment and medicines of Tension Headaches
+Treatment and Medicines of Tension Headaches

 Some people with tension headaches don’t seek medical attention and try to treat the pain on their own.
 Unfortunately, repeated use of over-the-counter (OTC) pain relievers can actually cause overuse headaches.